zaidk2021/PROJECTFINALDBMS/README.md

   - Employee can see all the complaints.
   - Employee can see Total number of Complaints

+- Visitors
+  -Vistor can register to veiw any block and room number and cureent data and time of registering is noted -All vistor data like Name,Phone number,Block Number,Room Number,Date and Time of Visiting can be seen by the Admin

 - All the admins, owners, tenant, employees can login and logout.

 ## ER Diagram